Home » Posts tagged 'money supply' (Page 5)

 Stocks, the Economy and the Money Supply – What to Watch

-In previous articles we have occasionally discussed the interaction between economic indicators and the stock market.
-Among the topics we have touched upon: for one thing, the capitalization-weighted indexes can hardly be called “leading indicators” of the economy anymore.
-In fact, if one studies specific major turning points over the past two decades or so, it is clear that the market seems to “know” very little (at least not in advance).
+Stocks, the Economy and the Money Supply – What to Watch The Stock Market and Economic Data In previous articles we have occasionally discussed the interaction between economic indicators and the stock market.
+Among the topics we have touched upon: for one thing, the capitalization-weighted indexes can hardly be called “leading indicators” of the economy […]

 War On Cash Escalates: China Readies Digital Currency, IMF Says “Extremely Beneficial”

-Remember when Bitcoin and its digital currency cohorts were slammed by authorities and written off by the elite as worthless?
-Well now, as the war on cash escalates, officials from The IMF to China are seeing the opportunity to control the world’s money through virtual (cash-less) currencies.
-Just as we warned most recently herestate wealth control is the goal and, as Bloomberg reports, The PBOC is targeting an early rollout of China’s own digital currency to “boost control of money” and none other than The IMF’s Christine Lagarde added that “virtual currencies are extremely beneficial.”
+War On Cash Escalates: China Readies Digital Currency, IMF Says “Extremely Beneficial” Remember when Bitcoin and its digital currency cohorts were slammed by authorities and written off by the elite as worthless?
+Well now, as the war on cash escalates, officials from The IMF to China are seeing the opportunity to control the world’s money […]

 Olduvai IV: Courage